sgreylewis/mtb-trail-finder/README.md

 ![Ascent by length and difficulty](images/Ascent_by_length_difficulty.png)
 ![Descent by length and difficulty](images/Descent_by_length_difficulty.png)

 This heatmap shows that the most strongly correlated quantitative columns of my data are length and ascent/descent.
 This makes sense because as a trail gets longer, it increases in ascent/descent, unless it is a flat jeep road.
+Overall, looking for the darker red and blue boxes, the features most highly correlated with each other are length, ascent, descent, difficulty, stars(which are the trail's rating), and type of trail.
+The three types of trails are Connectors, Trails, and Featured Rides.
+I dropped all Connectors earlier because they only meant to connect trails and different trail systems; they are not intended nor made to be a main part of any ride.
+A trail is simply a single trail, while a featured ride is a connection of trails.
+For example, at the Green Mountain trail system in Lakewood, Colorado, the Summit Loop is a trail, while the Summit Loop connected to the Box O' Rox trail connected to the Rooney Valley trail is a featured ride.

 ![Heatmap of quantitative columns](images/Heatmap_quantitative_columns.png)